DIAGNijmegen/rse-gcapi/docs/archive/download_archive_items.md

 )
 ```

-Then one-by-one, download the values found within:
+Then one-by-one, download the values found within.
+The snippet below will download all the files to the `download/` directory: creating a subdirectory for each archive item.

 ```python
 from pathlib import Path